 java sumit

 Note that the form of the language definition fields differs somewhat between the first example (C++) and the second example (Java).
 This is because of the different ways in which these two languages define the compilation and execution process.
+For example, notice that the Java language definition includes the specification of the substitution variable {:package}; this allows PC2 to execute Java classes defined in a subpackage (the name of the package is substituted into the command line).
 Notice also, however, that while the language paradigms are different, the use of command parameter substitutions allows the Contest Administrator easily to provide descriptions of how to handle the differences.
 The appendices contain further samples of language definitions for specific compilers.

 Language Definitions In Multi-Site Contests